 According to reporting from KTLA 5, the Trump Administration has drafted plans to expand its travel ban rules to cover seven new countries.
 If enacted, the new rules could limit both travel options and immigration options for residents of these seven countries.
-Below, our Los Angeles immigration lawyer provides an overview of the current reporting regarding the Trump Administration’s latest travel ban push.
+Below, our immigration lawyer in Los Angeles provides an overview of the current reporting regarding the Trump Administration’s latest travel ban push.

 Which Countries are Covered By the Proposed Travel Ban Expansion?